Sarah B. “Cissy” Jackson

 Before joining the Senator’s staff, Cissy was in the private practice of law, handling white collar, False Claims Act, grand jury investigations, and commercial property tax appeal matters.
 She has represented multinational corporations, small businesses, and individuals in high stakes civil and criminal litigation.

 After graduating from law school, Cissy served as law clerk to the Honorable Sam C. Pointer, Chief Judge of the U.S. District Court for the Northern District of Alabama.

-Cissy is also a Senior Fellow at The Center for American Progress, where she focuses her work on issues of racial justice and equality, voting rights, and law enforcement reform.
+Cissy is a Senior Fellow at The Center for American Progress, where she focuses her work on issues involving structural governmental reform and democracy.

 Bar & Court Admissions